Gaurav9540/K8s/README.md

 <hr>
 Kubernetes objects:

-In Kubernetes, objects are persistent entities in the cluster that represent the desired state of resources.
-These are the building blocks used to deploy and manage applications and workloads.
+Kubernetes objects define and manage the state of your cluster, controlling how applications run, how they comminucate, and how they store data.

+1. Workload Objects

-🔹 1.
-Pod
+   1.1 Pod
     - Smallest and simplest unit in Kubernetes.
     - Represents one or more containers that share storage, network, and a specification for how to run.
     - Usually runs one application container.